 POSTED BY May 11, 2016 COMMENTS (36)ON

 1,90,000 crore was spent using credit cards in India in the year 2015.
-Over the last decade the usage of cards has increased many folds and while that’s great for economy, it also means more and more people getting into credit card debt as many people are now dealing with credit cards.
+Over the last decade, the usage of cards has increased many folds and while that’s great for the economy, it also means more and more people getting into credit card debt as many people are now dealing with credit cards.

 In the graph below which was published by Livemint, it shows the growth in the card usage in our country